Dr Felix Schulz

 Profile

-My background is in economics and eocnomics of public policy, which I studied at the University of Utrecht, prior to starting my PhD at the University of Leeds.
+My background is in economics and economics of public policy, which I studied at the University of Utrecht, before starting my PhD at the University of Leeds.
 I have working experience in the automotive sector as well as in business consultancy with a focus on political communication.
-These experience shaped my understanding of the interplay betweween work, organisations and policy.
+These experiences shaped my understanding of the interplay between work, organisations and policy.

-I am working on a variety of projects looking at factors contributing to inequality in the workplace (for instance the implementation of digital technologies), the varying effects on income/pay inequality on human relations inside and outside the workplace, and the role of values and justice perception for environmental policy support.
-I rely mostly on quantative methods trying to integrate machine learning techniques next to traditional regression approaches, but also employ qualitative methods to gain a deeper understanding of the phenomenon of interest.
+I rely mostly on quantitative methods trying to integrate machine learning techniques next to traditional regression approaches, but also employ qualitative methods to gain a deeper understanding of the phenomenon of interest.

 Research interests